silentsit/auto_trade/README.md

 ## Overview

-This is a production-grade, modular, high-frequency trading bot for FX, crypto, and more.
+This is a production-grade, modular trading bot for FX, crypto, and more.
 It features robust risk management, modular architecture, and is ready for cloud deployment (e.g., Render, Heroku, AWS).

 ---